sweattep/modern_quotes/README.md

 >There's surprisingly little content that combines the passion of sports and the traditions of original storytelling.

 >You can make a living trust to avoid probate for virtually any asset you own &mdash; real estate, bank accounts, vehicles, and so on.
 At your death, your successor trustee will be able to transfer it to the trust beneficiaries without probate court proceedings

+>congress appropriates military funds with alacrity and generosity.
+It appropriates poverty funds with miserlyness and grudging reluctance.